-My main research interests include system dynamics, with particular attention to nonlinear and structural dynamics, mathematics/numerical modeling and energy harvesting.
+My main research interests include system dynamics, with particular attention to nonlinear system dynamics and control, mathematics/numerical modeling and multi-physics systems.

 My research in system dynamics mainly focuses on nonlinear dynamics and structural dynamics.
 In particular I am interested in explaining the complex behavior exhibited by nonlinear structures: nonlinear modes, modal interaction, harmonic and quasi periodic responses, bifurcations.
 Both simulation and identification of nonlinear systems are part of my research activities.
 My invesitgation of nonlinear phenonema involve both theoretical studies but also numerical modelling, validation and experimental testing.

 Mathematical and numerical tools are essential to investigate the dynamics of complex systems.
 These tools are key to understand and control the response of the engineering systems.
 A considerable part of my research is devoted to the development of analytical and numerical method to identify the characteristics of dynamical systems, predict their reponse and design adquate control strategies.